The backbone of any successful business is great customer service.

 Winning customers is one thing, but fostering loyalty is just as important.
 In fact, good customer service can actually increase sales.

 So yes, it is important to show your customers that you care.
 And you start doing that with your employees.
-To help you out, here are some simple ways to improve your customer service:
+To help you out, here are some simple ways to improve the customer experience:

 Create a customer service plan and strategy